 Amarillo, Texas gave us the great fun of walking a cow pasture that holds Cadillac Ranch.
 Ten half buried cars covered with layers and layers of graffiti.

-around Wichita Falls we giggled at a local bar sign, but didn't venture in for a drink.
+Looking for dinner somewhere around Wichita Falls we giggled at a local bar sign, but didn't venture in for a drink.

 And were amazed at how Texans managed their highways.